Ishaanbal/OutageAnalysis-Model/README.md

   frameborder="0"
 ></iframe>

-This graph shows what proportion of outages were caused by intentional attack in each year from 2000 to 2016.
+This graph shows what proportion of outages were caused by intentional attacks in each year from 2000 to 2016.
 We can observe that intentional attacks were rare from 2000 to 2003 as low percentages of outages were caused by attacks.
 Then, from 2004 to 2010, we see that there were zero intentional attacks in this dataset.
-In 2011, however, this number balloons to around 45%, and reaches a maximum of over 55% in 2016.
+In 2011, however, this number ballooned to around 45%, and reached a maximum of over 55% in 2016.
 <iframe
   src="assets/aggregation_analysis2.html"
   width="800"